This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 What Are Other 1989 Pennies Worth?

-Maybe you don’t have the rare 1989-D copper penny and your regular, worn 1989 and 1989-D pennies are worth only face value — but that doesn’t mean all of your 1989 pennies are worthless!
+Okay, so maybe you don’t have the rare 1989-D copper penny and your regular, worn 1989 and 1989-D pennies are worth only face value — but that doesn’t mean all of your 1989 pennies are worthless!

 Here’s what uncirculated and proof 1989 pennies are worth today: